Life insurance for nurses could describe the death in…

 How long until your children reach financial independence?

-As a mum or dad you’ll want to make sure that there are funds in place to financially support your children should the worst happen to you.
+As a mum or dad you’ll want to make sure that there are funds in place to help financially support your children should the worst happen to you.

 You’ll need to think about how many children you have, how old they are and how long it will be until they reach financial independence.